 Is Red Meat Actually Bad For You?

 For those who love red meat, the heavenly taste of the food never fails to assuage their appetite.
 But many studies have highlighted the risks of eating processed red meat time and again.
-Despite its controversy, the food that comes from mammals made its way out to our stomach throughout human evolution.
-So whether you’re thinking of cutting it out or just cut back for a while, it’s important to understand the good and bad effects of it on our health.
+Despite its controversy, the food that comes from mammals made its way out to our stomachs throughout human evolution.
+So whether you’re thinking of cutting it out or just cutting back for a while, it’s important to understand the good and bad effects of it on our health.
 Beyond the ethical and environmental aspects, this article will dig deep to help you comprehend whether red and processed meats are bad for you.

 Red Meat: Processed vs. Unprocessed

 Red meat in our present commercially-driven world mainly comes in the form of processed meat.
-Back in the days, when cattle were free to roam and eat natural foods like grass, various kinds of plants, insects.
+Back in the days, cattle were free to roam and eat natural foods like grass, various kinds of plants, insects.
 So, the meats from them were completely natural, free from all harmful synthetic chemicals.
 But now, red meats go through many artificial processes.
 This includes smoking, curing, salting for preservation, and packaging purposes.

 The animals feed on artificial grain-based foods to develop extra mass instead of grass.
 So it’s better to avoid factory-based packaged meats.
 Instead, you could opt for organic or unprocessed red meats from natural grass-fed animals for better nutritional supplements.
 Pork tenderloin, sirloin steaks are examples of unprocessed meat.